 The vast majority of cyclists set up camp in the Northern coastal towns of Port de Pollença and Alcudia.

-The key attraction of this area is that it sits close to the edge of the Tramuntana Mountains – the highest point of which is the tip of Puig Major.
-Whilst evidently there’s plenty of adjacent climbs, the area also promises a the flat roads along the coast and some undulating countryside routes as well.
+The key attraction of this area is that it sits close to the edge of the Tramuntana Mountains - the highest point of which is the tip of Puig Major.
+Whilst evidently there are plenty of adjacent climbs, the area also offers flat roads along the coast and some undulating countryside routes as well.

 Whilst Port de Pollença houses the base of the famous 'lighthouse ride' to Formentor, Alcudia can provide some historical ambles around town to explore the 14th century walls.
 The two are separated by around 10km of sea front so it's not much odds.

-An alternative base is Port Soller, which is a little further down the coast line.
+An alternative base is Port Soller, which is a little further down the coastline.
 The busy town can provide plenty of restaurants and a more energetic evening vibe.
-However, nestled in a bay, the only way out is to ascent one of three climbs – Col de Soller, for example, is 7.4km and six per cent or you could opt for Puig Major at 13.9km and six per cent.
+However, nestled in a bay, the only way out is to ascend one of three climbs - Col de Soller, for example, is 7.4km and six per cent or you could opt for Puig Major at 13.9km and six per cent.
 No day will start easily.

 Areas to avoid are dotted along the South coast - such as Magaluf, Palmanova and s'Arenal.
 These areas host quite a different holiday experience, and you might struggle to get enough sleep to facilitate your next day's riding plans.

 Since Mallorca is an island frequented by cyclists, you won't encounter any struggles finding a hotel or apartment that is bike friendly.
 Many advertise their bike lock ups, and even work with local shops to provide hire options.

 CW has enjoyed many stays at the Duva Hotel, in Port de Pollença, which provides a hearty buffet breakfast and dinner, locked bike cages and a spa with indoor and outdoor pools (the later is ideal for a make-do post ride ice bath).